-The science is clear: climate change is already here and its impacts will be significant and long-lasting.
-Delaying action or taking half-hearted measures will allow global temperatures to rise even more, creating even worse disruption to natural and human systems.
-But there is still time to act to mitigate the worst impacts of the climate crisis.
-Our reliance on fossil fuels is driving changes in our climate that are already having devastating effects on New Mexico — clearly visible in the severe drought and catastrophic wildfires we have been experiencing over the last several years.
+The science is clear: climate change is already here and its impacts in New Mexico and across the globe are already becoming ever more significant and long-lasting.
+Delaying action or taking half-hearted measures will allow global temperatures to rise even more, creating additional disruption to natural and human systems.
+But there is still time to act to mitigate the worst of these outcomes and adapt to others.
+Our reliance on fossil fuels is driving changes in our climate that are clearly visible in the severe drought and catastrophic wildfires we have been experiencing over the past several years.

-Fortunately, New Mexico boasts a wealth of clean, renewable sources of energy such as solar, wind, biofuels, geothermal sources and more.
-We have the ability and resources to make clean energy a driving force of our economy and cost-effective for energy consumers.
+Fortunately, New Mexico boasts a wealth of clean, renewable sources of energy such as solar, wind, biofuels, and geothermal sources.
+We have the ability and resources to make clean energy a driving force of our economy while being cost-effective for energy consumers.

 Reducing methane emissions in the oil and gas industry, capping orphaned wells, and installing solar and wind energy facilities can immediately employ oil and gas workers who are ready for a career transition.
 The creation of clean energy jobs, which are projected to grow faster than employment in other sectors, is supported by New Mexicans across the political spectrum.
-Diversifying our energy economy will also encourage other economic drivers like our growing outdoor recreation industry, too.
+Diversifying our energy economy will also encourage other economic drivers, such as our growing outdoor recreation industry.

 Four Corners Power Plant